Treatment for kidney cancer

 Most kidney cancers are found by chance when you have a scan for other reasons.
 Many of these are very small.
 Doctors call them small renal masses.

-If a kidney cancer is less than 4cm across, your doctor may want to check the cancer regularly to see if it grows.
-They may take a small piece of tissue (biopsy) from the cancer.
-This helps them decide if you need treatment straight away.
+If a kidney cancer is small, your doctor may want to check the cancer regularly to see if it grows.
+They take a small piece of tissue (biopsy) from the cancer to help them decide if you need treatment straight away.
 Or if they can continue to monitor it.
 This way you avoid unnecessary treatments that could affect your quality of life.

 Some small kidney cancers may not cause any problems for a long time, even without treatment.
 They are very unlikely to spread into surrounding tissue or elsewhere in your body.
 If they don't grow, you may not need any treatment.